chibiboba/JS-202/My Notes/Cheet Sheet.md

 ```

 - When selectors are combined they should be **read from right to left**.
+  - In general, it is best to write CSS selectors from right to left, **starting with the most specific selector and ending with the least specific one**.
   - The selector farthest to the right, directly before the opening curly bracket, is known as the **key selector**.
 The key selector identifies exactly which element the styles will be applied to.
   - Any selector to the left of the key selector will serve as a **prequalifier**.

 - The first combined selector above, `.hotdog p`, includes two selectors: a class and a type selector.
 These two selectors are separated by a single space.
   - The **key selector** (`<p>`)is a type selector targeting paragraph elements.
   - And because this type selector is **prequalified** with a class selector of `hotdog`, the full combined selector will only select paragraph elements that reside within an element with a class attribute value of `hotdog`.